Rain Garden 500

 Applications are now open for the Rain Garden 500 grants program in the Adelaide region.
 Local government, community organisations, schools, sports and church groups in the Adelaide metro area are eligible to apply.

-Applications for the current round of funding will close at 5 pm on 31 July 2016.
+Applications for the current round of funding closed on 31 July 2016.

 Applications for funding for the FY 2016–17 must complete an application form.